babajka/babajka-deploy/remote/README.md

   babajka-root/
 ```

-A set of scripts running the project in one terminal.
-Might be useful both
-in local usage and to run project remotely.

-Some use cases:

-* `bash run.sh` - clones from GitHub, installs master branches, starts.
+One might want to push all sensitive data to remote machine with `local` scripts first.

+Consider running any of three following scripts:

-* `bash run.sh path1 path2` - installs backend and frontend from paths and starts them.
+* `run-from-scratch.sh` - clones repos and runs them.

-* `bash install.sh path1 path2` - installs backend and frontend.
-Paths default to
-  `tmp/babajka-backend` and `tmp/babajka-frontend` respectively.

-* `bash go_live.sh path1 path2` - starts preinstalled backend and frontend.
-  Defaults are the same as above.

-* `bash update_github.sh path1 path2` - pulls code from GitHub, installs (if required),
+* `update-all.sh` - pulls from GitHub, installs and runs.

-  starts an updated version.
-Consider terminating the jobs before running the script
-  with `pkill node` (for example).
+* `quick-start.sh` - runs installed.

+All scripts mentions above are SAFE and do environmental check before running.

-Babajka is then available on `:3000`, backend is on `:8080`.
+Babajka is then available on `:3000` (default), backend is on `:8080`.